a4099181/vagrant-officeVM/README.md

   You can download it from https://www.vagrantup.com/downloads.html and follow the installer to install it.

-* Soft requirement is **Hyper-V** to be active on your operating system.
-  This machine arbitrary uses a box based on **Hyper-V** solution by default.
+* This [Vagrantfile] supports:

+  * Microsoft HyperV - tested with Windows 10 HyperV
+  * Oracle VM [VirtualBox] - tested with [VirtualBox] 5.0

-  It is possible to use any other virtualization provider such as **VMWare** or **Virtual Box**.
+  It is possible to use any other virtualization provider such as **VMWare**.
   In this case valid box should be provided.
   This box should contain any Windows operating system configured as it is described in Vagrant documentation in chapter [Creating a base box](https://www.vagrantup.com/docs/boxes/base.html).